Luiz Melodia: 1970s

-While his attitude at the time was reported to preserve the irreverence and restlessness of his samba scene background, the record may have earned Melodia a reputation as a maudit (accursed) artist among critics, alongside others like Raimundo Fagner and João Bosco.
-The reason is unclear, but probably related to his insubordinate mindset.
-'We weren't people that simply obeyed.
+Melodia's public personality was described as insubordinate, irreverent, and restless, thought to be a reflection of his samba scene background.
+This contributed to his developed reputation as a maudit (accursed) artist among critics, alongside others like Raimundo Fagner and João Bosco.
+Melodia stated: 'We weren't people that simply obeyed.
 You could say that we sidestepped the record label's house rules; we simply broke away from situations that weren't convenient.
-I have always believed in what I do", he stated.
+I have always believed in what I do."

 In 1975, with song Ébano (Ebony), Melodia reached the finals of Festival Abertura (Start-out Festival), a singing-songwriting contest hosted by television channel Rede Globo.
 Backing him up on the occasion were members of an incipient Banda Black Rio (Black Rio band), as well as Azymuth's keyboardist Jose Roberto Bertrami.

 Melodia's next album, Maravilhas contemporâneas (Contemporary Wonders) (1976), became popular thanks to song Juventude transviada (Deviant Youth), which featured in the soundtrack of Rede Globo's telenovela Pecado Capital (Capital Sin) by author Janete Clair.

 Starting in 1977, Melodia became a contributor to Projeto Pixinguinha, sharing the stage with singers Zezé Motta and Marina Lima in tours around Brazil.
 Mico de Circo, another landmark, was released in 1978.

-During the 1970s, Melodia was reported as leading a licentious life, having no papers or a bank account for some time, and as disorderly spending all his money earned from performances.
+During the 1970s, Melodia was reported as leading a licentious life, having no papers or a bank account for some time, and carelessly spending all his money earned from performances.

 1980s and 1990s

-Melodia released a total of four albums between 1980 and 1991: Nós (We) (1980), Felino (Feline) (1983), Claro (Of Course) (1985) and Pintando o sete (Fooling Around) (1991).
+Melodia released four albums between 1980 and 1991: Nós (We) (1980), Felino (Feline) (1983), Claro (Of Course) (1985) and Pintando o sete (Fooling Around) (1991).
 In Pintando o sete, Melodia included a version of hit song :pt:Codinome Beija-Flor (I Go by Hummingbird), made legendary by singer Cazuza.
 In 1991, the song featured in the soundtrack of Dono do mundo (Owner of the World), another Rede Globo telenovela.
 1995 saw the release of Relíquias (Mementos).
 In the same year, Melodia made a guest appearance on album Guitarra brasileira (Brazilian Guitar) by musical partner Renato Piau, being credited on two of the tracks.

 In 1997, Melodia released 14 Quilates (14-carat).
 A year later, in 1998, he was featured on tribute album Balaio do Sampaio (Sampaio's Pouch) by :pt:Sérgio Sampaio, who similarly to Melodia was known as a maudit artist.
 In 1999, he released a live acoustic album (Luiz Melodia: acústico, ao vivo) featuring guitarists :pt:Renato Piau and Perinho Santana, which would result in a namesake concert tour the following year.